 One of the required parts of acquiring a policy is choosing beneficiaries.
 Policyholders typically choose someone in their immediate family, though it’s not required.
 Options are open and anyone can be deemed beneficiary.
 Policyholders can choose multiple beneficiaries and designate a percentage to each of their choosing.

 Beneficiaries not only receive funds but also ensure that things go as planned upon the event of death, requiring someone who is responsible and will take care of all of the final wishes of the policyholder.

 Whole life insurance covers the policyholder until death, which is part of its appeal.
 Additionally, it not only pays out the death benefit but also the accumulated cash value.
 After all, loans are paid back to the insurance company, beneficiaries receive the rest of the cash value, able to use that toward expenses or to secure assets.

-With all of the appeal comes one thing that is not so advantageous, and that’s the fact that whole life insurance is expensive.
+With all of the appeal comes one thing that is not so advantageous, and that’s the fact that whole life insurance is more expensive than term life insurance.
 Compared to other policies on the market, policyholders will wind up paying higher premiums and more per year when they choose whole life insurance.
 When calculating the cost, insurance companies take several factors into account, including:

 It can be difficult to determine your cost without a proper estimate, which is why you should work with a professional before choosing a policy.

 Whole life insurance will cover policyholders for the duration of their life, though they can choose to surrender if necessary.
 To surrender, the whole life policyholder can take their cash value and pay the surrender charge, after which the policy will terminate.
 Though there will not be a need to continue to pay, policyholders should be aware of the tax placed on the amount received, preparing for that before they surrender.